trekhleb/giphygram/README.md

 This list contains the next steps for further project development that have not been completed yet because of limited time that was dedicated to this project.

+- [ ] Reset search results by clicking on logo.
 - [ ] Implement HTTP requests error handling.
 - [ ] Switch to 3-columns views automatically on wide screens.
 - [ ] Optimize huge amount of GIFs (by either using smaller or downsampled or still GIF images) to make it easier for the browser to render them.